403-html/the-qa-architecture-handbook/docs/culture-foundation.md

   feedback and identify areas for improvement.
 Regularly analyze feedback and act on it for continuous improvement.

-### 1.2.2 Practical steps
+### Practical Steps

 - **Establish clear communication channels and expectations**
   - Create specific ways for feedback to be given (regular meetings, online tools, dedicated time slots).
   - Clearly communicate what kind of feedback is most valuable (actionable, specific, focused on improvement).
 - **Foster a culture of psychological safety**
   - Emphasize that feedback is about collective growth, not blame.
   - Encourage asking questions, admitting mistakes, and seeking help as positive behaviors.
   - Leaders should model this by openly receiving and giving good feedback themselves.
 - **Close the feedback loop**
   - Don't let feedback disappear.
 Have mechanisms to track, discuss, and act on it.
   - Share outcomes with the team, so people see their input is valued and leads to change.

 ## 1.3 From "Testing" to "Quality Engineering"